To Love A Scottish Laird:

 Yet, nothing is ever quite that simple.
 Not everyone is happy with the union of this English lady and a Scottish laird.
 From the shores of France, to Berwyck Castle on the border between their countries, Douglas and Catherine must find their way to protect their newfound love.

-Or read it for #FREE in Kindle Unlimited!
+Buy Links or read for FREE in Kindle Unlimited!

 “You can let go of me now,” she said softly, not wanting to appear ungrateful for his help.
 His arms dropped to his sides, and she swore she felt a loss she had never experienced before.